floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

 }
 ```

 You can specify search criteria by issuing POST requests to the same endpoint.
 This works like other Elasticsearch searches.
-The following query searches for all auth tokens that have index patterns which match `*my_index*`.
+The following query searches for all auth tokens that have index patterns that match `*my_index*`.

 ```